JIRA allows you to view search results in several different formats, including Word, Excel, RSS or XML.

 tempMax parameter from the URL or by increasing the value of

-jira.search.views.max.limit property sets a 'hard' limit on the number of issues returned.
+jira.search.views.max.limit sets a "hard" limit on the number of issues returned.
+It is disabled (commented out) by default.
+You can set it to, for example, 200 as follows:

 Make sure you set the value of